dotnetcore/FlubuCore.Examples/NetCoreOpenSource/README.md

 ### Running script locally

 - .net core sdk 2.1 or greater is required
-- Install FlubuCore global tool with command: 'dotnet tool install --global FlubuCore.GlobalTool --version 4.2.8'
+- Install FlubuCore global tool with command: 'dotnet tool install --global FlubuCore.GlobalTool'
 - run 'Flubu Rebuild' in the folder where NetCoreOpenSource.sln is located.

 For .net core 2.0 and lower use FlubuCore cli tool instead of FlubuCore global tool.